NAM00/LLM_ethics_library/README.md

 - Generating many variations of prompts
   - to make sure irrelevant factors like "output option ordering" or "dilemma formulation" have no siginficant impact on the results
 - prompting of LLMs (currently only OpenAI ChatGPT)
-- providing wrapper classes for Prompts and Responses to make working with them easier
+- provides wrapper classes for Prompts and Responses to make working with them easier

 # Results